csnyder2004/Project02-Website-SearchEngine-Giphy/README.md

 # Project02-Website-SearchEngine-Giphy
+My name is Cole Snyder.
 This Project is to exhibit my CSS and JS skills by creating a website with a search engine.
 I decided to make this Gif search website themed for my favorite football team.
-I wanted to add in my own creative touch so I made it vol themed in honor of our football team getting our first win this season.
+I wanted to add in my own creative touch so I made it Vols themed in honor of our football team getting our first win this season.
+I have linked in an scss throught the css.
+Main.js and style.css have been linked into my html.
+I added in my api key so it links directly to Giphy.
+This whole website is powered by Giphy.